What Voodoo Do You Do?

 Mature Magic Book 2

-I really wish I hadn’t glossed over that whole “epicenter of a magical vortex” thing when I took this Lares job.
+I’m discovering that glossing over that whole “epicenter of a magical vortex” thing when I took this Lares job was a mistake.
 Looking back, that now seems like important information.
-Particularly when my new world threatens to fall down around us.

 Praise for What Voodoo Do You Do?

 In true Sam Cheever form and style, this book is non-stop action from start to finish.
 Get comfortable before you start reading...you are not going anywhere till you reach the end!!!!! ...take on monsters you could never imagine, in a life and death struggle of good over evil!
 This book is EPIC!
 You don't want to miss this next book in the Mature Magic series!